 A. There are many important metrics that you should consider when vetting influencers.
 Some important ones include engagement rate, relevance, number of followers, past brand collaborations, etc.

 Q9.
 How can I spot fake Instagram influencers?

-A. You can either do manual checks or use automated tools to identify fake influencers.
+A. You can either do manual checks or use automated tools to identify a fake influencer.
 If you use an influencer marketing agency or platform to find influencers, they will do the job for you.

 Q10.
 When looking at starting a partnership with an influencer what is one thing you should consider?